merlinyx/divhacks-2018-ibm-challenge/README.md

 I'm a little surprised that k is actually 1 for this data set.
 I want to think more about this.

+### How to use the program
+It's called mnist_tasks.py.
+Note that you need to have matplotlib, numpy, scipy and sklearn  installed.
+Go to the main() method and uncomment the parts that you want to run.
+Then do:
+>python3 mnist_tasks.py

 ### Reference:

 https://kevinzakka.github.io/2016/07/13/k-nearest-neighbor/